 Either through sunshine or a screen, light will help you feel more awake.

 Once you’re out of bed, exercise in some way.
 Exercise is a great way to feel awake, and exercising in the morning is better than a cup of coffee.
-Not only will it help you wake up, you’ll be healthier, lose weight, and feel better.
+Not only can it help you wake up, it can help you be healthier, lose weight, and feel better.
 You can follow up this workout with a cold shower to feel even more awake and alert.

 Be Extra Careful Driving the Next Day